-Despite the wider economic backdrop, the Fund achieved full rent collection, secured €24 million of new income, made significant progress on our sustainability objectives, and paid our highest ever dividend of €108 million to shareholders.
-This amounted to €43 per share - a 5% increase on 2021.
+Despite the wider economic backdrop, the Fund achieved full rent collection in 2023, secured €7 million of new income, made significant progress on our sustainability objectives, and paid a dividend of €107 million to shareholders.
+This amounted to €45 per share.